-Back to School for traumatised children: from chaos to calm
+Back to school for traumatised children – from chaos to calm

 There will be children whose parents have separated over the holidays.
 There will be children who have suffered abuse and witnessed violence during the break.
 There will be children who have been removed from their parents and placed into care – a different bed, a different car, a different teddy, and now a different school uniform.
 For traumatised children and young people, a return to school is not marked with excitement and joy.
 Instead, it can represent more change, bring more uncertainty, and invoke more fear.
 How can schools provide an environment of safety for these – their most vulnerable students?

-While the task is big, we believe there are some key principles that can help, with the use of a few strategies before the day, on the day and after the day.
+While the task is big, we believe there are some key principles that can help with the use of a few strategies before the day, on the day and after the day.

 1. Warm and welcoming

 How students are welcomed into a new school, a new class, or even just a new term – can make a huge difference in how they perceive and engage in school, relationships and learning.
 We can begin welcoming students before they even set foot in the classroom on the first day back.
 I know my own children look forward to their pre-term letters from their teachers – addressed to them in the post before the start of term – welcoming them to their new class, sharing some “who am I” info, and describing the theme for the term (this often including instructions for dressing up on the first day).
-Not only does this build excitement, but let’s face it – none of us do well with the unknown and we are all put at least a little at ease when we have some clues as to what to expect.
+Not only does this build excitement, but let’s face it – none of us do well with the unknown, and we are all put at least a little at ease when we have some clues as to what to expect.
 This is an extra bonus for most students but an absolute necessity for our traumatized children.
 A little bit of information can help to transform apprehension into excitement.

 It’s natural for us to expect excitement and enthusiasm from students at the beginning of a new year –based on the assumption that school is a positive place and that they are going to enjoy being there.
-However our huge smiles and bright happy “welcome back!” statements must seem confusing at best and threatening at worst, to those children for who school has been a place of turmoil, fear and rejection.
-Sometimes a gentle smile and look of understanding can convey to a child that you are happy to see them, but you understand they might not be so excited to be there.
+However, our huge smiles and bright, happy “welcome back!” statements must seem confusing at best and threatening at worst to those children for whom school has been a place of turmoil, fear and rejection.
+Sometimes, a gentle smile and look of understanding can convey to a child that you are happy to see them, but you understand they might not be so excited to be there.
 This can be applied to parents and carers as well, who might be tempted to try and “convince” the child that they should be feeling excited (“Come on!
 Don’t be silly!
-You’re going to have a GREAT time!”), rather than conveying empathy for how the child is actually feeling (“I know it can feel scary starting at a new school, I’d feel a bit that way too, but we’re going to make it as easy and fun as we can!”).
+You’re going to have a GREAT time!”), rather than conveying empathy for how the child is actually feeling (“I know it can feel scary starting at a new school; I’d feel a bit that way too, but we’re going to make it as easy and fun as we can!”).
 It’s important that we moderate our enthusiasm to meet the child/young person where they are at – not to greet fear with fear, but to acknowledge the fear through our gentle, calm greeting.

 The first day back can be a great time to share stories of holiday adventures, but use sensitivity and considered judgement in how “getting to know you” activities are facilitated – as these situations can often be overwhelming for traumatised children, who would rather not share what happened – or of course invite the inevitable “over-share” that can silence the room!